 What to Feed Dogs With Itchy Skin

-If your pup has sensitive skin, it’s best to research and get the best dog food for allergies.
+If your pup has sensitive skin, it’s best to research and get the best dog food or try making a homemade meal for your pup.
 It should contain only safe ingredients that don’t trigger reactions.
 Also, look for those that combine fish oil, coconut oil, and digestive enzymes to fight inflammation.

 Other home remedies for dog skin allergies itching that you can add to your pup’s diet include oatmeal, Quercetin, Yucca, sweet potatoes, and salmon.
 These will take care of your dog’s overall skin health and help with itching and dryness.